MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-meetings-chat.md

 This article covers how to manage external meetings and chat with people in other Microsoft 365 organizations.
 If you are using Skype for Business hybrid, see [Configure external meetings and chat with Skype for Business Server hybrid](external-meetings-skype-for-business-server-hybrid.md).
 For information about managing chat and meetings with people who are not managed by an organization, see [Manage external meetings and chat with people not managed by an organization](skype-extended-directory-access.md).

-People from trusted organizations can chat and meet with people in your organization, but they won't have access to your teams, sites, or other Microsoft 365 resources.
+With external access, people from trusted organizations can chat and meet with people in your organization, but they won't have access to your teams, sites, or other Microsoft 365 resources.
 If you want people from other organizations to have access to your teams and channels, see [Collaborate with guests in a team](/microsoft-365/solutions/collaborate-as-team) and [Collaborate with external participants in a shared channel](/microsoft-365/solutions/collaborate-teams-direct-connect).

 If you want to limit external meetings and chat to specific users in your organization, see [Limit external meetings and chat to specific users](limit-external-meetings-chat-to-specific-users.md).